BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 **Improved Ventilation**:

 * In the AMC theaters, fresh, outdoor air is constantly circulated by opening HVAC dampers, running supply fans, and by running exhaust fans 24/7.
 The filtration systems have also been upgraded beyond the industry standard of MERV 8 to MERV 13 filters.
 MERV 13 filters capture the tiniest of droplets, which could contain the COVID-19 virus, whereas the industry standard MERV 8 filter does not.
-* In the City View space, a large outdoor space is available, and we will open doors for fresh air where feasible.
+* In the City View space, a large (11,000 sq ft) outdoor space is available, and we will open doors for fresh air where feasible.

 **Surface Cleaning**: